-We recently added a new durable, eco-friendly canvas fabric to our line, Eco Canvas!
-Made of 45% recycled content, Eco Canvas prints colors super vibrantly and is heavy duty enough for a wide variety of projects, just like this fun beach tote from Sara of Radiant Home Studio.
+We recently added a new durable, eco-friendly canvas fabric to our line, Recycled Canvas!
+Recycled Canvas is a 100% polyester fabric offering a smooth drape, soft hand and radiant color saturation with a subtle luster.
+The canvas prints colors vibrantly and is heavy duty enough for a wide variety of projects, just like this fun beach tote from Sara of Radiant Home Studio.
 Read on to learn how to sew this versatile carryall!

 Hello!
 I’m Sara.
 I design and sell bag sewing patterns, share craft and sewing tutorials, and explore printing and surface design on my blog Radiant Home Studio.
 A couple of years ago, I stumbled upon Spoonflower as I was searching for the perfect fabric for one of my bags.
 I taught myself to make repeating patterns and quickly became hooked, designing fabric in my “spare” time.

-As a bag designer, the new Eco Canvas fabric had me curious—durable, sturdy, custom printed, and eco-friendly—sign me up!
-I’ve designed a simple tote bag using the Eco Canvas.
+As a bag designer, the Recycled Canvas fabric had me curious—durable, sturdy, custom printed, and eco-friendly—sign me up!
+I’ve designed a simple tote bag using the Recycled Canvas.
 The fabric is water resistant and easy to wipe clean.
 Paired with this big tote, you’ll have the perfect bag to haul all of your stuff to the beach or the park.
 Already back to school?
 This tote is big enough to haul sports gear and library books too!

 This bag has one full-width pocket, which is divided into 3 sections.
 If you want more pockets, just repeat the pocket directions for the other side of the bag!
 The fun rope handles are simply threaded through grommets and knotted.
 I’ve included detailed directions for attaching the grommets, and a simple alternative (button holes) if you prefer.